5 Common Causes of Blocked Drains and How to Prevent Them

 Key Takeaways

-- The blockage of drains can affect your day-to-day routine and cause problems with water, bad smells and even health dangers.
+- Blocked drains can disrupt your routine and can cause water damage, bad smells, and even health issues.

-- Oil, grease and fat build-up can clog the walls of pipes causing blockages.
-Do not pour grease down the drain or use soap and hot water while cleaning dishes.
+- Oil, grease and fat build-up can clog the walls of pipes, leading to blockages.
+Avoid pouring grease down drains or use soap and hot water when washing dishes.

-- Tree roots naturally extend in the ground to find nutrients which may cause significant damages and blockages to pipes and cause flooding.
-It is important to regularly maintain nearby trees around drainage systems by pruning them.
+- The roots of trees naturally expand into the earth to seek nutrients.
+This can cause massive damage to pipes and even completely block them and cause flooding.
+It is important to regularly maintain trees near drainage systems by trimming them.

 - Hair